stevana/pipelined-state-machines/README.md

 Cool, we managed to reduce the total running time by more than half!
 We can do even better though!
-In addition to pipelining we can also shard the queues by letting two state machines work on the same queue, the first processing the elements in the even positions of the queue and the second proccessing the elements in the odd positions.
+In addition to pipelining we can also shard the queues by letting two state machines work on the same queue, the first processing the elements in the even positions of the queue and the second processing the elements in the odd positions.

 ```diff